alejandroreynagit/Traffic_Sign_Classifier/README.md

 ![dataset_dist]

-If we take a closer loog on the data set we can see the following:
+If we take a closer look on the data set we can see the following:

 ![class_freq]